|BP's sisters keep her company.|

 When I brought the Silkies out to see their new home, attitudes in the hen yard cooled.

 “Oh for crying out loud, it’s for those things?” the ladies grumbled.
-They assembled in the dirt near BP for huffy afternoon dust baths and to compile a list of our deficiencies.
+They assembled in the dirt near BP for huffy afternoon dust baths and to compiled a list of our deficiencies.
 In other words, things returned to near-normal.

 |Dust bathing with BP|